oprysok/UmbracoAutomation/README.md

 #### AddUser
 Adds a new Umbraco backoffice user (not member).
-If target user already exists then the password is updated.

 ```
 Usage: